-Baking soda pure, diluted, hot or at room temperature isn’t capable of killing anything in the germs department either, but it’s good as a fungicide.
-Mixed with a bit of water in a paste is good at removing some messes because of its light alkaline nature and the mechanical action (scrubbing) you would exercise, but if the intention is to wash messes, soap with a higher pH level might do a better job.
+Baking soda pure, diluted, hot or at room temperature isn't capable of killing anything in the germs department either, but it's good as a fungicide.
+Mixed with a bit of water in a paste is good at removing some messes because of its light alkaline nature and the mechanical action (scrubbing or elbow grease) you would exercise, but if the intention is to wash messes, soap with a higher pH level might do a better job.
 (6, 7, 8)

-Mixing the two (baking soda and vinegar) even at a hot temperature won’t work as a disinfecting agent at all either, as the level of acidity which makes the vinegar effective as a disinfectant at hot temperatures, is cancelled out with the baking soda, as explained above.
+Mixing the two (baking soda and vinegar) even at a hot temperature won't work as a disinfecting agent at all either, as the level of acidity which makes the vinegar effective as a disinfectant at hot temperatures, is cancelled out with the baking soda.

 Other Myths Involving Vinegar and/or Baking Soda